philwolstenholme/T4-userscripts/README.md

 T4-userscripts
 ===============

-Userscripts to make using the TERMINALFOUR content management system a little bit more pleasant.
+Userscripts to make using the TERMINALFOUR content management system a faster process for power users.

 These scripts can only emulate actions that an end user could perform, so should present no security risk, but are provided 'as is' and are used at your own risk.
 The cautious are encouraged to inspect the source of any script that they use.